ebitengine/oto/README.md

         time.Sleep(time.Millisecond)
     }

-    // Now that the sound finished playing, we can restart from the beginning using these two lines
+    // Now that the sound finished playing, we can restart from the beginning (or go to any location in the sound) using seek
-    // player.Reset()
+    // player.(io.Seeker).Seek(0, io.SeekStart)
     // player.Play()

     // If you don't want the player/sound anymore simply close